 This post continues a series of border crossing adventures.
 In this episode we flashback to my first tale of a three-day train journey from Kazakhstan to Russia.

 Curtains of shadows crept across the cramped train compartment.
-Stuck at the border, the minutes were ticking away as tension escalated in the crowded space.
+Stuck at the border, the minutes ticked away while tension escalated in the crowded space.

 I was traveling by train from Kazakhstan to Moscow, a three-day westbound journey crossing continents.
 As an American traveling on a route used mostly by Russian and Kazakhstani citizens, I expected the unexpected on the Russian side of the border.